 Shannon to Galway

-This is a useful and enjoyable tour, easily completed in a half day but interesting enough to take longer if you have the time available.
+This is a useful and enjoyable tour, easily completed in a half day if you skip one or two stops, but interesting enough to take longer if you have the time available.

 It is specifically intended for any one travelling from Shannon to Galway on arrival in Ireland, but can also serve as a link day for travelling from the South West to the West, and of course it can be reversed and done in the other direction.